Euro banknotes: Production statistics

 The European Central Bank publishes details about euro notes produced every year.

 €1 and €2 notes

-The ECB has stated that "printing a €1 note is more expensive (and less durable) than minting a €1 coin".
 On 18 November 2004 the ECB decided that there was insufficient demand across the eurozone for very low-denomination banknotes.
 On 25 October 2005, however, a majority of MEPs supported a motion calling on the European Commission and the European Central Bank to recognise the need for the introduction of €1 and €2 banknotes.
+There have not been any official calls for these in recent years.

 €0 notes

 In 2015, French entrepreneur Richard Faille developed the idea of souvenir euro notes made to the same standards as the currency, but without value, to commemorate places or events.
 Such notes are not printed or sanctioned by the European Central Bank.
+For the Spanish banknotes, it includes the design of the Aqueduct of Segovia and the Sagrada Familia.